-I approach this work through a social lens, recognizing that people are often limited not by who they are but by the environments we create.
-Too often, spaces are inaccessible or exclusionary, and judgmental communication goes unchecked.
-By addressing these social barriers, we can create more thoughtful, flexible, and equitable interactions and environments.
-My work focuses on education that helps create opportunities for everyone to thrive.
+I approach this work through a social lens.
+People are often limited by the environments we create, not by who they are.
+Too often, spaces are inaccessible or exclusionary, while judgmental communication goes unchecked.
+By addressing the social barriers, we can create more thoughtful, flexible, and equitable spaces.
+My work focuses on education that improves interactions and creates opportunities for everyone to thrive.

 Diversity